Dulo: Origin

 The exact origin is obscure.
 Some researchers consider that the origin of the clan most probably was Turkic.
 This proposition was suggested by Mikhail Artamonov, and was prompted by Lev Gumilev (1967), implying there may be made an association of the Dulo clan with the five Duolu (or To-lu) tribes of the Western Turks.
-The First Turkic Khaganate (552–581) was during the Göktürk civil war (581–593) divided into Western and Eastern Khaganate.
+The First Turkic Khaganate (552–581) dissolved during the Göktürk civil war (581–593) and divided into Western and Eastern Khaganates.
 The Western was led by Onoq (ten arrows), the five Duolu and five Nushibi tribes.
 Many modern historians consider that the first historical Bulgar ruler Kubrat belonged to the Dulo clan of the Western Turks - the so-called alliance of Onogurs and Bulgars.
 B. Zhivkov emphasized that Duolu and Nushibi were tribal confederations, and not ruling dynasties.

 Some historians have even identified the Western qaghan Moheduo (Külüg Sibir) with Organa, the maternal uncle of Kubrat.
 Accurately or not, it still points to the rivalry between the Bulgars, led by Kubrat from the Dulo clan, and the Khazars, led by the Ashina clan.

 Omeljan Pritsak further considered the connection of the name of Dulo clan with the name of the old Xiongnu ruling house 屠各 Tuge (in Old Chinese d'o-klâk).
 This association could further prove the link between Xiongnu and Huns (as well Huns and Bulgars).
 Peter B. Golden surmises that the Xiongnu tribal surname 獨孤 Dugu (< d'uk-kuo) or 屠各 Tuge (< d'o-klâk) possibly reflects underlying Turkic *Tuğqu or *Tuğlağ "tribe of the tuğ?" yet still considers the Turkic association as speculative.